I’m excited to tell you about the local race coaching program.

-After working on campaigns in seventeen states and seven countries, I’ve started to see models and tactics that are effective for local campaigns. nd I’ve made it a point to be hands-on and learn how campaigns organize.
-And I’ve taken a lot of those tactics and ways of doing things and have worked to organize and so I can train people how to manage races.
-My goal: take that knowledge, make it eassy to understand and implement, and find ways to coach and teach campaigns what I’ve learned.
+After working on campaigns in seventeen states and seven countries, I’ve started to see models and tactics that are effective for local campaigns.
+And I’ve made it a point to be hands-on and learn how campaigns organize.
+There’s always more to learn, but I’ve seen a lot about how effective campaigns organize (and where less effective campaigns have challenges).
+My goal: take that knowledge, make it easy to understand and implement, and find ways to coach and teach campaigns what I’ve learned.

-There’s a lot of excitement around the Presidential campaigns, and local races will face a real talen crunch in 2020, there’s a significant problem coming.
+2020 will be an exciting year, but many local races will see a real talent crunch with the excitement around the presidential campaigns, and local races will face a real talent crunch in 2020, so there’s a significant problem coming.
 We’re likely to see one of the biggest “talent crunches” that we’ve ever seen in Democratic politics.
-Larger campaigs are already having problems recruiting staff, and local races will have an even bigger challenge.
-We have to start thinking abut that now.
+Larger campaigns are already having problems recruiting staff, and local races will have an even bigger challenge.
+We have to start thinking about that now.

-In 2015 I lead an audit and analyses of the GLBT Victory Fund’s campaign training program, and as part of that work I researched how Democratic and progressive organizations are training campaigns.
-There have been some changes since 2015.
+There have been some really positive developments in how Democrats train and support local campaigns.
 Campaign Greenhouse offers individual and group coaching.
 The Democratic Training Institute, a for-profit entity that launched in 2016, offers free-in person trainings in many states.
-The Democratic Training Institute offers in-person trainings and online resourcess.
+The Democratic Training Institute offers in-person trainings and online resources.
 Organizing Corps, a DNC program is “…recruiting and training 1,000 young people in key battleground states — Wisconsin, Michigan, Pennsylvania, Florida, Arizona, North Carolina, and Georgia — to work on the 2020 presidential campaign, starting this summer.”

 There are a lot of people doing great work in the training space, and I hope this program can fill in some gaps.
-What is the biggest gap?
+What is the most significant gap?
 Most trainings are limited to in-person trainings that often cost time and money (registration fees, travel, and missed time at work).
-That limited format means we’re only training a a specific type of person, someone that has the time, money, and exact availability to attend an in-person training.
+That limited format means we’re only training a specific type of person, someone that has the time, money, and availability to attend an in-person training.

-And there are other obstacles outside of availability and cost.
-Some people are turned off the format (not everyone learns that way, and the idea of coming to a training can be intimidating, especially for people are new to politics).
-Many of these trainings are a one time experience without ongoing support and foll Many focus on what to do, but not how or why.
-That doesn’t mean these in-person trainings aren’t valuable, but it does mean there are some gaps.
+And there are other obstacles apart from availability and cost.
+Some people are turned off by the format (not everyone learns that way, and the idea of coming to a training can be intimidating, especially for people who are new to politics).
+These trainings are one time experiences without ongoing support.
+And many of these programs focus on what to do, but not how or why.
+That doesn’t mean these in-person trainings aren’t valuable, but it does mean an emphasis on in-person trainings mean gaps in who and how we train.

 Here’s another way this program will be different.
-This program will be 100% online.
-You can learn just about anything. earn a degree, or get support on everything from fitness to training.
-I tthink people can learn about campaigns and get the support they need in a similar format.
+This program will be 100 percent online.
+You can learn just about anything from earning a degree to learning how to invest in real estate.
+I think people can learn about campaigns and get the support they need in a similar format.
 Online coaching and training gives people more options for training and attracts a new set of people to the political process.

 Here’s what the program will entail:

-- Training on the best framewoorks to buil your campaign.
+- Training on the best frameworks to build your campaign.
 We’ll walk you through a model and process to plan the final weeks of your campaign.

 - One 1-1 strategy session to help you build and refine your plan.
 We want you to set goals for the program and personalize that to you and your campaign.

-- Weekly priorities memos that outline the most important things that you should be thinking about each week.
+- Weekly priorities memos that help campaigns focus on important deadlines and campaign milestones.
 From GOTV tips to finalizing your mail plan, we’ll make sure we help you focus on the most important tasks for each week.
 We’ll boil down the things that a campaign manager would be thinking about each week, and outline them in a clear and actionable format.

-- Email support with a twenty-four hour response time Want us to look at a script, digital ad, budget or plan?
-Send it in and we’ll reply within 24 hours.
+- Email support with a 24-hour response time Want us to look at a script, digital ad, budget, or plan?
+Send it over and we’ll reply within 24 hours.

 Who can join?